AminPhakhruddin/ReviewRestaurantsMKETool/README.md

 # ReviewRestaurantsMKETool
-A trivial app for storing and viewing reviews of restaurants.
+An app for storing and viewing reviews of restaurants.
 This app was specifically designed to implement SwiftUI and Core Data.

 ## Content View
 A SwiftUI view to see a list of restaurants to choose from.
 List is populated with data fetched from Core Database.